pavyer/TIL/How Does The Web Work.md

 With FTP servers using the FTP protocol.
 With email servers using the SMTP protocol.
 And so on.

+A fibre optic network like FIOS doesn't need to use a modem since copper cables are not being used.
+That's the reason why you only need a router to connect to FIOS.
+You don't need a modem to connect to FIOS.

 ### 4.Ok guide to how the internet works without too much of the details, but the right model for understanding the web and internet
 https://www.youtube.com/watch?v=7_LPdttKXPc&feature=youtu.be&t=46s